-- A completed Woodlands Affidavit (found in Attachment A and at cityofnovi.org) - A plot plan showing the following: - D The dimensioned lot - □ The footprint of the structure(s) - "Building Area" as defined in Chapter 37 of the City Code - □ The existing line of regulated woodlands on the property - Location of all trees with a d.b.h. of 8" or greater on the property indicate any trees to be removed - A key which describes the trees that are also marked in the field - D The location of all proposed and existing replacement trees - The location of protective fencing must be located outside the drip line of protected trees - □ The location of any other regulated trees within 50 feet of any proposed grading or construction or area of disturbance - The location of regulated wetlands and buffer areas with the protective fence installed in the correct location - A check payable to the City of Novi for review fees (Fees will be calculated as part of the Preliminary Site Plan review submittal.
+- A completed Woodlands Affidavit (found in Attachment A and at cityofnovi.org) - A plot plan showing the following: - The dimensioned lot - The footprint of the structure(s) - "Building Area" as defined in Chapter 37 of the City Code - The existing line of regulated woodlands on the property - Location of all trees with a d.b.h. of 8" or greater on the property - A key which describes the trees that are also marked in the field - The location of all proposed and existing replacement trees - The location of protective fencing - The location of any other regulated trees within 50 feet of any proposed grading or construction or area of disturbance - The location of regulated wetlands and buffer areas with the protective fence installed in the correct location - A check payable to the City of Novi for review fees (Fees will be calculated as part of the Preliminary Site Plan review submittal.
 An invoice will be forwarded to the applicant by City staff.)